q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

-# Data Attribution via Sparsified Unlearning
+# Data Attribution via Sparsified Fine-tuning

 This README provides instructions for training **unconditional** diffusion models, including methods such as retraining (exact unlearning) and **sparsified unlearning**.

 ## Training a Diffusion Model from Scratch with a removal distribution
-To train an diffusion model, execute the following command:
+To train a diffusion model, execute the following command:

 ```bash
 python main.py